 We are almost there... the end of Ramadan is in a few days.
 It always seems hard at the beginning of Ramadan then... days fly by and it is time to say goodbye to this precious and holy month.

 After the last day of Ramadan comes the 3 days of Eid.
-Although Eid is the time harvest and rewards for your hard work of discipline during Ramadan, there is always something that breaks Muslims' hearts at the first day of Eid, which is parting with Ramadan.
-Eid is also a great time for making memories with your kids, I still have vivid memories of my mom baking delicious cookies with neighbors from around the world back in Saudi Arabia.
+Although Eid is the time to harvest all the rewards for your hard work of discipline during Ramadan, there is always something that breaks Muslims' hearts on the first day of Eid, which is parting with Ramadan.
+Eid is also a great time for making memories with your kids.
+Vivid memories of mothers baking delicious cookies with neighbors are there in our hearts and mind from our childhood.

 For the Eid we prepare lots of cookies like Kahk, betefour, Ghorayeba and this Lancashire cookies.
 Lancashire cookies originated in the UK and seems it traveled to Egypt during the British occupation period and although I do not like occupations or whatever comes with it, I like these cookies so much that I might forgive a year or two of their 74 years of occupation :).